AI Email Management for Virtual Assistants: Best Tools and Workflows (2026)

 AI Email Drafting

-The highest-time-investment email task and the one where AI produces the most dramatic saving per message.
+Drafting is the highest-time-investment email task — and the one where AI produces the most dramatic saving per message.

-2. Build a specific prompt: who is the sender, what did they ask, what does the reply communicate, required tone, and any constraints.
+- Build a specific prompt: who is the sender, what did they ask, what does the reply need to communicate, required tone, any constraints.

 Write a professional meeting summary email.